anthropoy/taichi_dem/README.md

 ## DEM Implementation Summary
 In around 300 lines of Python code, it includes a simple hash grid, solver and rendering.

-The contact model is the linear spring model.
-Rolling friction model is the linear viscous elastic model.
-Taichi has a built-in rendering engine.
+The contact model is a linear spring model with linear viscous elastic rolling friction model.
+Particles are rendered using Taichi's built-in rendering engine.

 ## Setup
 The main dependency is only the Taichi Python module.
 Note that Taichi only support Python 3.7 to 3.9.
 Taichi requirement is 0.9.0 and above.